 Besides identifying non-compliances with our Workplace Standards at factories, the adidas Group compliance team particularly focuses on the existence and implementation of management systems on the supplier’s side.
 The team identifies any gaps in policies and procedures related to specific non-compliance areas such as forced labour, child labour, freedom of association or discrimination.
 As a result, these findings must be seen as broad categories.
 The percentages shown indicate the systemic shortcomings of newly proposed suppliers, rather than the confirmed presence of specific non-compliances, such as child labour, forced labour, or discrimination.

 The second chart shows the health and safety non-compliances identified in supplier factories.
-Building, fire and electrical safety are critical areas for any potential new supplier and together accounted for 35% of the non-compliances identified in 2013.
-The way chemicals were stored and used, including the presence of banned chemicals, accounted for 14% of non-conformances reported.
-The third largest group of findings related to management systems, policies and procedures.
-13% of the findings showed a lack of conformance with our Workplace Standards and expectation for effective health & safety systems, including the recruitment and retention of qualified safety staff.
+Fire and electrical safety are critical areas for any potential new supplier and together accounted for 20% of the non-compliances identified in 2014 – 6% below that recorded for 2013.
+The way chemicals were stored and used, including the presence of banned chemicals, accounted for 16% of non-conformances reported.
+A further 16% of the findings related to management systems, policies and procedures, and specifically a lack of conformance with our Workplace Standards and expectation for effective health and safety systems, including the recruitment and retention of qualified safety staff.